blog

 Why a blog?

-I’ve always loved sharing my ideas to whoever will listen (or is unluckily within earshot), especially when it comes to art.
-A lot of them are horrible or plain goofy, but a couple are worthwhile!
-This site is a way for me not only to improve my communication and writing skills, but to share my creativity with anyone interested!
+I’ve always loved sharing my ideas with whoever will listen (or is unlucky enough to be within earshot).
+Most of them go nowhere after that, but a couple end up worthwhile!
+This site is a way for me to share my ideas with people beyond earshot, and doubles as writing practice!

 Buried Under the Weight of a Thousand Shoulds